niftymonkey/require-lib-export/README.md

 ## Motivation

 In the process of trying to build a modular and reusable component library, I understandably came to the conclusion that I would want to use an [AMD][2] script loader.
-I chose [RequireJS][1] to do this for me.
-However, I quickly realized that to do exactly what I want, I'd have to have a better understanding of how the loader did its thing.
+I chose [RequireJS][1] to handle that.
+However, I quickly realized that if I wanted to ensure that the library was going to meet my expectations, I'd have to have a better understanding of how the loader did its thing.

+As a result, I have created this example project as a reference for how to accomplish this.

 [1]: http://requirejs.org/